SEO analytics and reporting

 Traffic Loss & Gain Diagnosis

-Organic sessions, top landing pages, and click-through rates from GSC, with gains and losses attributed to specific causes.
+Organic sessions, top landing pages, and click-through rate data from GSC, with gains and losses attributed to specific causes.

 Competitor Movement Analysis